thomasdziedzic/dependent-types-tutorial/src/File5.md

 ```

 We use a custom operator to ease the reading of those kinds, I read the operator as the "fat arrow"
-which is mean to be the idris analogous of `->`.
+which is meant to be the idris analogous of `->`.
 Think of it as the outline of a regular
 arrow.

 Our typing context (or kinding context?) is now a list of kinds, rather than a natural number, here